My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

 1957 Chrysler Super Dart 400

 This one-off concept car debuted at the 1957 Turin Auto Salon.
 Designed by Virgil Exner at Ghia, the Super Dart 400 was the successor to the previous year’s Dart concept.
 This car looks very similar to another one-off Ghia design, their Ferrari 410 Superamerica from the year before.
-This was my favorite of the many Exner designs on the Tour, which ranged from relatively restrained to wild.
-The Super Dart 400 is based on the Chrysler 300C chassis, with a 400-horsepower 329ci V8.
-After Turin, it was sold to Dual Motors, who showed it at their stand at the 1958 New York Auto Show.
+This was my favorite of the many Exner designs on the Tour, which ranged from relatively restrained to absolutely wild.
+The Super Dart 400 is based on the Chrysler 300C chassis, powered by a 400-horsepower 329ci V8.
+After Turin, it was sold to Dual Motors, who displayed it at their stand at the 1958 New York Auto Show.

 Photo: Bonhams